On left braces in which every subbrace is an ideal: Preliminaries

 The following particular substructures play a key role in the structural study of a left brace~$A$.
 Given $\emptyset \neq S \subseteq A$, the following sets

-are respectively defined as the \emph{left annihilator}, \emph{right annihilator}, and \emph{annihilator} of $S$.
-In case that $S = A$, they are respectively called the \emph{socle} $\Soc(A)$, the \emph{fix} $\Fix(A)$, and the \emph{centre} $\zeta(A)$ of the left brace $A$ (see \cite{BonattoJedlicka23}, \cite{CatinoColazzoStefanelli19} or \cite{CedoSmoktunowiczVendramin19}, for example).
+are respectively defined as the \emph{left annihilator} and the \emph{annihilator} of $S$.
+In case that $S = A$, they are respectively called the \emph{socle} $\Soc(A)$ and the \emph{centre} $\zeta(A)$ of the left brace $A$ (see \cite{BonattoJedlicka23}, \cite{CatinoColazzoStefanelli19} or \cite{CedoSmoktunowiczVendramin19}, for example).
 It follows that a left brace $A$ is abelian if, and only if, $\zeta(A) = A$.
 Moreover, every subbrace of the centre of a left brace is an abelian ideal and every subbrace of the socle is abelian.